Simultaneous sweet-spot locking of gradiometric fluxonium qubits

-All experiments were performed in a Qinu Sionludi XL cryostat, at a base temperature of 20 to $\SI{30}{mK}$, over different cooldowns, with a setup showm in \cref{fig:cryostat}.
-Frequency-domain experiments were performed using a VNA to readout the resonator and a microwave source to drive the qubits.
-The attenuation on the readout line was \SI{30}{dB} at the \SI{4}{K} stage and \SI{30}{dB} at the mixing chamber stage.
-The JPA and band-pass filter were not used.
-For time-domain experiments, the attenuation on the readout line was increased to \SI{50}{dB} at the mixing chamber stage as represented in \Cref{fig:cryostat}, in order to reduce the photon shot noise.
-The JPA was turned on and the room-temperature band-pass filter used to filter out the strong JPA pump signal was tuned to the measured resonator frequency.
+All experiments were performed in a Qinu Sionludi XL cryostat, at a base temperature of 20 to $\SI{30}{mK}$, over different cooldowns, with a setup shown in \cref{fig:cryostat}.
+Frequency-domain experiments were performed using a Vector Network Analyzer (VNA) to readout the resonator and a microwave source to drive the qubits.
+The total attenuation was \SI{60}{dB}, spread between the \SI{4}{K}, the \SI{200}{mK} and the \SI{30}{mK} stages, for the readout line and \SI{30}{dB} on the qubit drive line.
+For these measurements, the JPA was kept turned off and no bandpass filter was used at the output.
+For time-domain experiments, the total attenuation on the readout line was increased to \SI{80}{dB} as represented in grey in \Cref{fig:cryostat}, in order to reduce the photon shot noise.
+The attenuation on the qubit drive line was also increased by adding a \SI{10}{dB} attenuator on the \SI{30}{mK} stage.
+The JPA was turned on and the room-temperature band-pass filter, used to filter out the strong JPA pump signal, was tuned to the measured resonator frequency.
 The time-domain experiments were performed using an OPX from Quantum Machines (data in \Cref{fig:fig3}) and a Presto from Intermodulation Products (additional measurements).